Kylin-Network/kylin-collator/README.md

   Once we have the `polkadot-launch` utility installed, we need to define the configuration file.

-  A configuration file has been provided within the repository at `scrips/polkadot_launch/kylinPolkadotLaunchConfig.json`, you can customize it based on your requirements.
+  A configuration file has been provided within the repository at `scrips/polkadot_launch/kylinPolkadotLaunchConfig.json`.
+You can customize it based on your requirements.

   - There are two sections in the file which are essential: `relaychain` and `parachains`
-  - relaychain: Here we have 3 key parameters to take care of
+  - relaychain: 3 key parameters
     - bin: Specify the location of the polkadot binary (in our case we built polkadot in a step above, so we can find the binary at `target/release/polkadot` in the polkadot directory).
 You can provide a relative or absolute path of the binary.
     - chain: Specify the type of the chain (in our case we will use rococo-local as we are launching a local network)
     - nodes: Configure the number of validators you want to have (we've added six validators, feel free to change per your requirement.
 The rule of thumb is at least two validators per collator).
 You can pass the name of the validators, additional flags, and both the tcp and websocket ports to be exposed.

-  - parachains: We have to provide 4 parameters
+  - parachains: 4 key parameters
     - bin: Specify the location of the kylin-collator binary
     - id: Specify the Para ID for the chain
     - balance: Set initial balance of your parachain